matkt/shomei-deprecated/README.md

 To use this mode, you need to activate it with these flags: `--enable-trace-generation=true` and `--trace-start-block-number=BLOCK_NUMBER`.
 The `--trace-start-block-number` flag allows you to define from when we want to start the generation of traces.
 This allows for a faster sync rather than generating traces for old blocks that we no longer need.

+it's important to enable `--min-confirmations-before-importing` if you have reorg in your network (in general 2 for goerli and 4 for mainnet in linea)

 ```bash
 shomei --enable-trace-generation=true --trace-start-block-number=1970000
 ```